asteca/ASteCA/README.md

     git clone https://github.com/Gabriel-p/ocaat.git

-This will create a new sub-folder named _OCAAT_ with all the code stored inside.
+This will create a new sub-folder named _/ocaat_ with all the code stored inside.

 ### Python